Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

 Another approach is to explicitly incorporate time-trend information into the regression analysis. \changes{\citet{Jennison2001} developed theory that allows the incorporation of polynomial time trends as covariates in a general normal linear regression model for group sequential designs, while} \citet{Coad1991} modified a class of sequential tests to incorporate a linear time trend for normally-distributed outcomes.
-Meanwhile, \citet{Villar2018} assessed incorporating the time trend into a logistic regression (for binary responses), and showed that this can alleviate the type~I error inflation of RAR procedures, if the trend is correctly specified and the associated covariates are measured and available.
-However, this can result in a loss of power and complicate estimation (due to the technical problem of separation).
+Meanwhile, \citet{Villar2018} assessed incorporating the time trend into a logistic regression (for binary responses), and showed that this can alleviate type~I error inflation if the trend is correctly specified However, this \thirdround{leads} to a loss of power and \thirdround{complicates} estimation (due to the technical problem of separation).

-Finally, it is possible to try control the impact of a time-trend \textit{during} randomization. \citet{Rosenberger2001b} proposed a covariate-adjusted response-adaptive procedure for a two-armed trial that can take a specific time trend as a covariate.
+Finally, it is possible to try \secondround{to} control the impact of a time-trend \textit{during} randomization. \citet{Rosenberger2001b} proposed a \secondround{CARA} procedure for a two-armed trial that can take a specific time trend as a covariate.
 More recently, \citet{Jiang2020} proposed a \changes{BRAR} procedure that includes a time trend in a logistic regression model, and uses the resulting posterior probabilities as the basis for the randomization probabilities.
-This model-based procedure controls the type~I error rate and mitigates estimation bias, but at the cost of a reduced power.\\[-12pt]
+This model-based procedure controls the type~I error rate and mitigates estimation bias, but at the cost of reduced power.\\[-6pt]

 \textit{Summary}